 Although most cases of colorectal cancer are diagnosed after age 65, the number of cases in people 50 and younger has increased in recent years.
-Previous recommendations advised patients to begin colorectal cancer screening at age 50, but the U.S. Preventive Services Task Force recently lowered the starting age to 45.
+Recommendations advise patients to begin colorectal cancer screening at age 45.

 Regular screenings can help diagnose colorectal cancer in its early stages, when treatment may be most successful.